edchelstephens/upskilling/aws/virtual_private_cloud(vpc)/vpc.md

    # Flow
    A unidirectional stream of packets that share a common source IP and port, destination IP and port, and protocol.

    # In networking, a packet is a small segment of a larger message.
 Data sent over computer networks, such as the internet is divided into packets.
-Tehse packets are then recombinded by the computer or device that receives them.
+Tehse packets are then recombinded by the computer or device that receives them.f